randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Sonic's surfboard is enabled during gameplay

 -Act Clear jingle is there at the end of the act.
-(Level_Load_Music only goes up to Launch Base Act 2, Mushroom Valley onwards are broken.
-2P and Bonus stages work since the title card isn't there)
+(Level_Load_Music only goes up to Launch Base Act 2, Mushroom Valley onwards are broken.)

 -Act and Zone Transitions work in most situations (basic fade to black rather than cutscene)

--Fixed act transition music so it will correctly go to Act 2's sound during transition (MGz, LBz, etc)
+-Fixed act transition music so it will correctly go to Act 2's sound during transition (MGz, Iz, etc)

 -Sega Screen palette has been fixed.
 (SEGA_Bg.pal at offset 40 in hex editor is Sonic's SEGA palette)

 -Debug is turned off by default except for the pause function, The Sonic 2 options let you select character as well as listen to the sound test.

--Versus mode available by selecting the middle option.
+(2P versus is bugged and can crash loading the menu, BlastEm) -Versus mode available by selecting the middle option.
 Pressing C during 2P menu lets you cycle characters

 -Knuckles is "playable", although he's mostly just Sonic.
 A palette change is made, but it doesn't work underwater or with super forms.

--Due to Obj_Player_Selected, his rock breaking ability does work, although the collision is iffy.
-Hz2 has the walls to run into
+Some minor properties remain, like running into walls

 -UP UP, DOWN DOWN, UP UP for Level select and Debug Mode.